-Property Description OriginResources An array of URIs to resources.
-An event is sent to the subscriber if the OriginOfCondition property matches one of the URIs listed in OriginResources .
-To include subordinate resources regardless of depth, set the SubordinateResources property to true .
-To not perform filtering based upon the URI of the OriginOfCondition , provide an empty array.
-ExcludeMessageIds An array of disallowed values for MessageId in an event.
-An event is not sent to the subscriber if the MessageId of the event is contained in this array.
-To not perform exclusive filtering based upon MessageId, provide an empty array.
-The contents of the array should not include the major or minor version of the message registry.
-For example, instead of Resource.1.2.ResourceCreated, use Resource.ResourceCreated.
-ExcludeRegistryPrefixes An array of standard or OEM message registries containing the disallowed values for MessageId in an event.
+Property Description An array of standard or OEM message registries containing the disallowed values for MessageId in an event.
 An event is not sent to the subscriber if the MessageId is found in a message registry in this array.
-To not perform exclusive filtering based upon the message registry of the MessageId, provide an empty array.
+ExcludeRegistryPrefixes To not perform exclusive filtering based upon the message registry of the MessageId, provide an empty array.
 The contents of the array does not include the registry version.
-For example, instead of Base.1.5.0, USE Base.
-EventFormatType The format that can be sent by using the EventFormatTypes property in the event service.
-Represents the format of the payload sent to the event destination.
+For example, instead of ${\tt Base.1.5.0}$, use ${\tt Base}$.
+The format that can be sent by using the EventFormatTypes property in the event service.
+EventFormatType Represents the format of the payload sent to the event destination.
 If the subscriber omits this value, the payload corresponds to the Event schema.